JiaquanTerry/Nanopore/README.md

 # Nanopore
-This repository will desposit nanopore sequence analysis scripts and reference papers scripts
+This repository will desposit nanopore sequence analysis scripts and reference paper links